Dung24-6/Dung24-6/README.md

 _**Be not angry that you cannot make others as you wish them to be, since you cannot make yourself as you wish to be.**_

 Thomas à Kempis

+_**If one advances confidently in the direction of his dream, and endeavors to live the life which he had imagines, he will meet with a success unexpected in common hours.**_

+Henry David Thoreau